 A 10–20 minute self-massage daily - Abhyanga Body massage with Mauli’s Spirited Body Oil: to alleviate lethargy, flu-like symptoms and revive the senses when feeling low and listless.
 This rejuvenating oil helps boost a sluggish metabolism, ease joint pain, alleviate sinus and respiratory symptoms; condition skin and awaken a loving heart.

-Enjoy the winter, stay positive and surround yourself with things and people you love.
+Enjoy the season, stay positive and surround yourself with things and people you love.